sewaadekunle/Sales-Performance-Analysis-with-SQL/README.md

 - Store S00328 records the highest number of transactions, followed by S0010.
 - Store S00601 also performs strongly in transaction volume, ranking among the top stores.

 Stores S0010 and S00601 consistently rank high across both revenue and transaction metrics, indicating strong overall performance.

+**Recommendation**
-These stores can be considered benchmark locations for identifying best practices and improving underperforming stores.
+Top-performing stores should be used as benchmark locations to identify best practices in operations, staffing, and merchandising.
+Insights from these stores can be applied to underperforming locations to improve overall store performance.

 ### 3. Year-over-Year (YoY) Sales Performance